-Our group was bitten by the biochar bug in 2008.
+Our research group was bitten by the biochar bug in 2008.
 More to the point, a few shekels (and I mean a few) were cast our way to test biochar effects on soil properties and crop response.
 This was the peak of the bioenergy craze.
 As biochar is a co-product of biodiesel production, bushels of the black gold were foreseen to amend our sandy, nutrient and organic matter deficient southeastern Atlantic Coastal Plain soils.
 Carbon credits via cap-and-trade were also touted as incentives for growers to work biochar into their fields.
 Since our friends over in the Department of Biological and Agricultural Engineering were building a torrifier for biodiesel, it made sense to team up with them to validate some of the fantastic hype surrounding biochar.
 To this end, a replicated biochar trial was initiated in a corn-wheat-double crop soybean rotation at the Williamsdale Farm Biofuels Extension and Research Center in Duplin County, North Carolina.
 We tested five biochar applications: 0, 10, 20, 40, and 80 metric tons per hectare, with and without N-P-K fertilizer (in English units this is equivalent to 0, 4.5, 9, 18, and 36 US tons per acre).
 These rates were chosen in order to capture soil and crop response over zero to mega-size doses of biochar.
 I’ll skip the details of the experimental plot design, biochar processing, plot management, soil and crop sampling, etc. as they have been summarized here.
 What I want to share presently are some of the results obtained, and by inference, what we managed to conclude now that five years of soil fertility data have been thoroughly examined.

 Panel A, below, portrays soil pH and cation exchange capacity (CEC) response from the time immediately after we incorporated biochar in August 2008, to after the third, and final, corn crop was harvested in September 2012.
 This time period covered 223 weeks, which is labeled on the horizontal axis.
 The exact soil sampling time line with respect to cropping is shown in Panel B.